rainfly123/rainfly123.github.io/README.md

 ```
 then send out to 18910158363@163.com , I will send you the key, which should be writen in the conf.yaml

-1. type  input stream's mode, may be one of rtsp/rtp/httpts/hls/
+1. type:  input stream's mode, may be one of rtsp/rtp/httpts/hls
-2. name  channel's name , must be unique.
+2. name:  channel's name , must be unique.
-3. url   channel's input url
+3. url:   channel's input url
-4. sdev  is the netcard name , where the live stream flow in your computer, check it by run 'ifconfig'
+4. sdev:  is the netcard name , through which the live stream flow in your computer, check it by run 'ifconfig'
-5. dst   is the output address, udp unicast or multicast
+5. dst：  is the output address, udp unicast or multicast
-6. dev   is the netcard name, through it the stream flow out
+6. dev：  is the netcard name, through which the live stream will flow out

 ## API
 ```